Florida sheriff defends deputy-involved shooting after ambush attack: 'Evil can never be dead enough'

 As the deputies move to the side of a police cruiser, the suspect attacks Potters from behind after his rifle jams, striking him in the head with the butt of the weapon before they both fall to the ground, Ivey said.

-Thoman fire multiple shots at the suspect, who was killed.
-Potters was shot in the leg and sustained head lacerations, tissue damage, and bone fractures, the sheriff said.
+Thoman then fired multiple shots at the suspect, who was killed.
+Potters was shot in the leg and sustained head lacerations, tissue damage and bone fractures, the sheriff said.

 Ivey said the two occupants standing outside had nothing to do with the ambush attack.